ogecko/alpaca-benro-polaris/docs/hardware.md

 2. Create a new Task called StartMobileHotspot
 3. Change general to run when user is logged on or not
 4. Change trigger to "At system Startup"
-5. Change action to "Start a program" linking to alpaca-benro-polaris-driver\platforms\win\StartMobileHotspot.cmd
+5. Change action to "Start a program" linking to

+   `alpaca-benro-polaris\platforms\win\StartMobileHotspot.cmd`

 6. Change conditions to uncheck only start if on AC power

 ### Development Setup (OPTIONAL)